rbmowatt/glazewave/README.md

 - [ ] Implement backend ACL (currently Cognito auth only, no role-based access)
 - [ ] `surfline_spots.geo` GEOMETRY holds inverted coordinates from the parked Surfline import; nothing reads it, and fixing the import plus a backfill comes before anything does
 - [ ] Open-Meteo marine returns nulls for La Paz — the model has no coverage at that point, so `swell_period` and `wave_period` come back null with heights at 0.0
+- [ ] A promoted spot keeps the Google place id as its primary key, so it does not follow the documented `<source>:<native id>` convention the way `POST /api/spot` does with `user:<uuid>`.
+Keeping the Google id is what lets the chip resolve to the location row that already exists; giving it a `user:` id would mean one physical place with two identities and a duplicate location row on selection.
+Decide which before contributed and captured spots have to be reconciled
+- [ ] The coastal check only answers inside the boxes in `build_coastline.js` — currently the US and Mexican coasts.
+Anywhere else reads `known: false` and refuses, so a real spot there cannot be captured until the box is added and the extract regenerated and uploaded
+- [ ] `LocationService.promote()` runs on every session save at a place, including ones already promoted.
+It returns after one indexed primary-key hit, but it is a hit
+- [ ] Sessions logged between the `FALLBACK_RADIUS_M` widening and the `borrowed_m` migration carry borrowed conditions with a null `borrowed_m`, so they show numbers with no label.
+Backfilling would have to be straight-line, which is the mismatch `borrowed_m` exists to avoid
+- [ ] GSHHG geometry is now redistributed rather than build-time only, so the LGPL credit belongs in `Attribution.js` alongside OSM and Open-Meteo

 ---